Pre-Birth Protocol

 This chapter was significantly reviewed in September 2021 to update the timescales during which a strategy meeting must be held for the Child Protection Pathway.
 In cases which seem likely to follow the child protection pathway the strategy meeting must take place at 28 weeks gestation and where the significant harm threshold is deemed met and ICPC should be convened but no earlier than at 30 weeks gestation.

 Regarding the Pre Proceedings pathway the LSCP have taken the decision that within the pre-birth protocol cases in this pathway do not require an ICPC to be convened.
 However a multi-agency strategy meeting must be convened which all involved agencies must be invited.
-This strategy meeting must be chaired by a senior social worker (G11 or above)will be chaired by a member of the Quality and Standards Team (an IRO), and as a bare minimum must include the police, children's health and the safeguarding midwifery lead.
+This strategy meeting must be chaired by a senior social worker (G11 or above)will be chaired by a member of the Quality and Standards Team (an IRO), and as a bare minimum must include the police, children's health and the safeguarding midwifery lead.1.
+Introduction

 The purpose of this protocol is to provide practitioners with a tool and a clear pathway to assist with the decision making process when undertaking pre-birth assessment.
 If there is reasonable cause to suspect a child is at risk of harm before birth or following birth it is appropriate to take action to identify and address the risks.
 When additional needs are identified before or following birth then appropriate action should also be taken to support these needs.